Please follow these guidelines for uploading content (metadata and reference files) to Google.

 Create a unique folder for each upload batch

 All files that you post to your dropbox must be in a folder.
 Google ignores files in the root folder of the dropbox, including any

-To avoid possible naming conflicts, we recommend that you create a new folder each time you post content and that you include a timestamp or incremental ID in each folder’s name.
-The timestamp or ID provides a good way to track the upload batches.
+To avoid possible naming conflicts, we recommend that you create a new folder each time that you post content and that you include a timestamp or incremental ID in each folder's name.
+The timestamp or ID is a good way of tracking the uploaded batches.

 Use smaller batches

 Create multiple smaller batches rather than a single larger batch.
 We generally recommend uploading the files for one asset at a time.
 If you're using a dropbox, create a separate directory – and separate

 delivery.complete file – for each asset.

 It doesn't take any longer to process 10 batches containing one asset each than one batch containing 10 assets.
 However, the processing of each individual batch is faster, and any failed uploads will only affect the problematic asset.

 The recommended maximum size for an upload batch is 100 assets.
 The metadata file (CSV or XML) cannot exceed 10 MB.